COVID-19, physical distancing and self-isolation: children’s feelings

 Children with disability, chronic health conditions or other additional needs

 Talking can help children with additional needs who are experiencing anxiety about this situation, just as it can help children without additional needs.
 In particular, you can support your child with additional needs by acknowledging their worries or anxieties and listening actively when your child wants to talk.
-It’s also important to give your child developmentally appropriate information about how coronavirus (COVID-19) might affect them and their health condition.
+It’s also important to give your child developmentally appropriate information about how COVID-19 might affect them and their health condition.
 Without accurate information, children often imagine the worst.

 About physical distancing